 The ACCC has targeted comparison services poor conduct

-Compare the Market, iSelect and Energy Watch have been the subject of enforcement actions in the past from the ACCC in relation to misleading or deceptive conduct regarding their comparison services.
+Compare the Market, iSelect and Energy Watch have been the subject of enforcement actions in the past from the ACCC in relation to their comparison services.
+In late 2020, iSelect was hit with an $8.5m fine for making misleading representations to consumers using its energy comparison.
+The court of public opinion has spoken too.
 Hop on any review site and you’ll find there’s no shortage of public feedback about poor experience and service.

 The distracting discount game

-Comparison services are still hyping discounts ahead of the actual price.
-Compare the Market’s electricity comparison results are ranked by the highest discount by default rather than ranking on the lowest price (as at 9th April 2018).
-You be the judge, but we think most people would benefit from paying the lowest price for electricity, rather than having bragging rights about the discount level they receive.
-Sure, you can reset the view to rank by cost, but it makes you wonder whose interests they really have at heart.
+Comparison services hype discounts ahead of the actual price.
+For years Compare the Market’s electricity comparison results were ranked by the highest discount by default rather than ranking on the lowest price.
+This only changed in May 2018 to rank by costs.
+You be the judge, but we think people benefit from paying the lowest price for electricity, rather than having bragging rights about the discount level they receive.
+Sure, you can reset the view to rank by cost, but it makes you wonder whose interests they really have at heart (and whether they might have received some regulatory pressure).

 Not all bad

-There are three commercial services that do a bit more.
-Canstar, Mozo and Grouply provide pricing information from a wider range of retailers within their comparison, not just their retail partners.
-However, they only cover residential plans, don’t allow users to input tariff types like Time of Use or their actual electricity usage.
+While Mozo recently dropped their broad market comparison in favour of publishing only paid partners plans, there are two commercial services that do a bit more.
+Canstar and Grouply still provide pricing information from a wider range of retailers within their comparison, not just their retail partners.
+However, they only cover residential plans and don’t allow users to input tariff types like Time of Use for their actual electricity usage.
 This means results aren’t very accurate for a great many customers – and that’s hardly the basis for good comparison.
 If you also wanted to understand the impact of concessions, premium feed-in tariffs, eligibility conditions on solar plans, demand tariffs or were looking to compare business electricity plans, you’re out of luck.

 Canstar doesn’t allow for Time of Use tariffs and doesn’t value solar.
 The default ranking is by Canstar ratings, not the lowest price.
-Mozo’s electricity comparison doesn’t allow for Time of Use plans or controlled load.
-Again the default ranking is for partner promoted plans ahead of the cheapest.
 Grouply has a nice interface but their comparison doesn’t allow for Time of Use plans.
 More worryingly there’s no user input on electricity usage.
 Finder.com.au provides content on a range of retailers but refers customers to a phone-based energy comparison service that includes a limited number of retailer partners.
 Finder does not provide an electricity price comparison calculator – so it’s of no value if you want to understand what you might actually be paying for any plan.

 The government steps in